 The ATG has a Duty of Care and Code of Professional Conduct in which to guide professional tattoo artists in their standards of practice.

 UNITING THE PROFESSION

-As an professional body representing Australian Tattooers, the ATG must consult with appropriate stakeholders which include its members, the wider industry and the public.
+As a professional body representing Australian Tattooers, the ATG must consult with appropriate stakeholders which include its members, the wider industry and the public.

 We use these forms of consultation:

 For members, our consultation is done through: direct email, face-to-face consultation (via meetings or one on one consultation), mass sms messages and through the ATG members Facebook page (the access of which is limited to ATG Professional and Honorary Members).
-We also regularly make requests for submissions and/or impact statements regarding specific legislation or regulatory changes to the wider profession and where relevant the general public.
+We also regularly request impact statements regarding specific legislation or regulatory changes to the wider profession and where relevant the general public.

 Please see details below on how to submit.

 THE WIDER TATTOOING COMMUNITY

 For the wider community – those professional tattooists who are not members of the ATG – we offer the opportunity for submissions in regard to legislative or regulatory issues via the ATG Facebook public page or directly by email or personal meetings.

 The ATG also conducts open meetings for members of the profession in capital cities where any professional tattooist can attend and contribute to the ongoing discussion about legislation and regulation within their State.
 Even though all States are regulated in some way, the regulation and legislation varies greatly from State to State, so the ATG is always seeking submissions from any professional tattooist in any State in regard to problems or inadequacies of existing legislation, regulation or administration.